RocketChat/rocketchat.github.io/legal/privacy.md

   * Our community server is for testing purposes

-    Our community server https://open.rocket.chat is a testing ground for our users and we use it to test new features.
-We track user activity in there with the trackers described below to learn how our service is used and to improve our product.
-Still, we do not sell that data.
+    Our community server https://open.rocket.chat is a testing ground for our users and we use it to test and analyze new features.
+We track user activity in there with the trackers described below - including google analytics - to learn how our service is used and to improve our product.

 Definitions